 - Optional: If DAG is set up in a restricted environment, install the application on a proxy computer that has access to both the CommServe server and the Active Directory.
 Select the Access node for DAG discovery check box, and then select the appropriate proxy computer.

 - From the DAG servers list, select a DAG server that has an available member server.

 - From the Member servers list, select a member server, and then click OK.

 You can add more member servers to a DAG server.
 For more information, see Adding a New Exchange DAG Member Server.

 - Click Save.

-A new Exchange DAG client containing a default subclient is created.
+The new Exchange DAG client is created.
+The client contains a default subclient.

 What to Do Next

-You should now assign content to the default subclient.
-For more information, see Assigning Content to Default Subclient.
+Assign content to the default subclient.
+For more information, see Assigning Content to the Default Subclient.